Shirley Spork: Awards and honors

-Film
+In popular culture

-Spork is also featured in a documentary about the LPGA, The Founders (2016).
+Spork is featured in a documentary about the LPGA, The Founders (2016).
 It chronicles the stories of the founding 13 members of the Ladies Professional Golf Association as they fought overcome incredible odds to form the longest-running women's sports organization in the world in the late 1940s.

-Books

 She wrote about her career in her 2017 autobiography, From Green to Tee.
 Until this book, only a few have heard Spork's colorful stories of the LPGA's early days, her travels to Europe as a young woman, the ladies of the Tour, and the celebrities she taught on the golf course (Bob Hope, Harpo Marks and others).
 As a bonus, Spork shares "Sporkisms" - her signature golf instruction - that have inspired so many to be better golf teachers and players.
 Also included are personal letters to Spork from some of golf's greatest players, teachers and LPGA officials.
 It highlights the trials and tribulations of how women's professional golf started, where it went and what she did over 67 years to enhance and further the game.